 Many people store their stockpile in places where the temperatures can get below freezing in the winter.
 I personally store most of my food stockpile in an insulated garage.
-And winters here in Wyoming can definitely get well below zero.
+And winters here in Pennsylvania can definitely get well below zero.
 So that means I have to move around some of my stockpile items to protect them from freezing and being ruined by the cold.

-This is not one of my favorite fall activities but it is something I do each year before winter sets in.
+This is not one of my favorite fall activities, but it is something I do each year before winter sets in.
 I try to look at this chore of moving my stockpile around a bit as a time to access my stockpile too though.

-As I move things around I get things reorganized, make a list of things we are running low on or things I want to stockpile for holiday baking or for some of our favorite winter recipes.
+As I move things around I get things reorganized, I make a list of things we are running low on or things I want to stockpile for holiday baking or for some of our favorite winter recipes.
 And then I use that list each week to narrow down deals for things we need.